I am a kidney transplant recipient and a diabetic of 20+ years. I live well by managing my foods and keeping up with the technology.

 And, regular exercise gets your heart pumping a little harder and makes it stronger and healthier.

 Also, for those of you that want to run marathons and hike mountain trails or any other type of strenuous exercise there are simple things that the diabetic athlete can do to manage their blood sugar and still enjoy their favorite sports.

 You don’t normally see much about it, but even for the disabled diabetic, there are exercises and even specialized exercise machines that they use to increase their heart rate to some extent and improve their overall health.

 Eating Time for Diabetics

-The American Diabetic Association (ADA) recommends that a Diabetic eat three meals of 45-60 grams of Carbs each along with two small snacks in between, every day.
+The American Diabetic Association (ADA) recommends that a Diabetic eat three meals of 45-60 grams of Carbs each day, along with two small snacks in between the meals.

-The fact is, after eating a meal a person's blood sugar level will climb and it will typically take the body about two hours to digest the meal and for the body's blood sugar level to drop back to normal.
+The fact is that after eating a meal, a person's blood sugar level will climb and it will typically take the body about two hours to digest the meal and for the body's blood sugar level to drop back to normal.

 By eating a small snack in between the meals, the blood sugar level will climb again, and not drop as far over the next two hours, at which time you would eat your next meal.

 By eating the two snacks in between the meals, the average diabetic can maintain a more balanced blood sugar level throughout the day.